audioxide/data/data/posts/20200120-funnyfarm-iii.md

 They found him at the library.
 Theo had stayed behind to finish destroying the car, and Bas had stayed behind to watch him, but the instructions provided to Alan and Ray were enough to lead them to a wiry, clean-cut fellow stamping returned books at the front desk.

-His name was Waltz and he had an inoffensive haircut, inoffensive eyes that blinked often behind inoffensive rimless glasses, and was wearing a deeply offensive blue turtleneck jumper.
+His name was Irvine Waltz and he had an inoffensive haircut, inoffensive eyes that blinked often behind inoffensive rimless glasses, and was wearing a deeply offensive blue turtleneck jumper.
 A team of crack scientists couldn’t have designed a more perfect librarian.

 He was humming gently to himself, a deep, groovy hum that danced around the thwack of his stamp.
 For a time Alan and Ray watched him from the shadows of the classics section, their feet ever so gently tapping the floor.